jackgmarch/TypeErasedCodable/README.md

 }
 ```

-You can make your own converters, and the usages go beyond Objective-C briding.
+You can make your own converters, and the usages go beyond Objective-C bridging.
 Here we convert a non present Boolean to false to avoid having to deal with optionals:

  ```swift
 struct Person: Codable {